richardcavell/6809-strlen/Readme.txt

 You should only use no_error_strlen.s if:

-  * you can be quite sure that the string passed into the routine is valid,
+  * you can be quite sure that the string passed into the routine is valid

         and:

   * that the "no end" condition will never occur

 As a benefit, it will give you: